 Both types of questions are riddled with opportunity.
 But keep in mind, 95% of all survey data is unstructured.
 And, it’s your obligation to your customers to examine what they are saying and use their comments to improve what you are offering.
 If they are taking the time to share their thoughts, you need to reciprocate and use the information to enhance your digital products.

-Many times SaaS customers are savvy enough to provide specific and well-thought-out advice on how to improve your product or service.
+A lot of SaaS customers are savvy enough to provide specific and well-thought-out advice on how to improve your product or service.
 Even though it takes time, it may behoove you to read all of those customer comments, even if that means you have to filter through the unhelpful feedback to find valuable nuggets of information.

 Improve Your Product